jjvanzon/JJs-Reference-Architecture/apis.md

 ### Inheritance

-Particular surprizes might emerge when using inheritance in your entity model at least while working with `NHibernate`.
+Particular surprises might emerge when using inheritance in your entity model at least while working with `NHibernate`.
 The main advance is to avoid inheritance at all in the entity models if you can.

 When retrieving an entity through ORM, it is likely it will not return an instance of your entity type, but an instance of a type derived from your entity type, a so called ***proxy***.
 This proxy adds to your entity type a sort of connectedness to the database.